-51 points-17 lectures; 3 questions per lecture at 1 pt each question; 3 pts each lecture; each 0.3% of total grade.
-On Canvas, watch the weekly lecture [closed captioned] by Dr. Paul Levesque and answer the in-video questions on the interactive lecture video and on the weekly Workbook/Study Guide.
+51 points-17 lectures; 6 questions per lecture at 0.5 point each question; 3 points each lecture; each 0.3% of total grade.
+On Canvas, watch the weekly lecture [closed captioned] by Dr. Paul Levesque and answer the invideo questions on the interactive lecture video and on the weekly Workbook/Study Guide.